VCVRack/Rack/.github/ISSUE_TEMPLATE/feature_request.md

 ### Proposed design

 <!--
-What is one possible implementation of this feature?
+What is one possible implementation or design of this feature?
 If visual, explain how the user interface should be changed.
 If interactive, explain the steps needed for a user to use the feature.
 Are there any corner cases where your implementation would fail?
 Are there alternative implementations?